carpentries-incubator/swc-ext-python/episodes/31-multi-files.md

 This won't work well for multiple figure generation so we need to edit the script to write a unique name for each input file.

 A simple
-unique name can be used based on the original file name.
+unique name can be generated based on the original file name.
 We can use Python's `split()` function to split `filename`, which is a string, by any character.
 This returns a list like so: